GuoJiashu/JJJ/README.md

  	BX LR
 ```

 The function {to_upper} has the similar operation theory with the module of {to_lower}.
 The only thing which is necessary to be changed is that it is required to change the line of code from {ADD R3, R3, #'a' - 'A'} to {SUB R3, R3, #'a' - 'A'} because the lower-case English letters has a higher hexdecmial number than upper-case characters.
+After all this, the final result will appear on R1, we need to check memory, monitor the address of R1, select ASCII, and we will see the string after transfer.

 ### Task B